RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ```

 `PhantomData` here is something required by the Rust type system to allow to implement `Parser`
 trait for `ParseMap`.
-Since `ParseMap` doesn't need to know what exact parser it works on as
+Since `ParseMap` doesn't need to know what exact parser it works on.
-long as types align - `map` can go directly into the trait as a default implementation.
+As long as types align - `map` can go directly into the trait as a default implementation.

 ```rust
 trait Parser<T>